 To make a Contingent Decision claim you will need to complete the Contingent Decision Claim form and send it to the Scheme Manager (Chief Constable) for your force.
+You can use the claim form on the NPCC Police Pensions website.

-For an Opt-Out or Additional Service Contingent Decision claim you will also need to provide supporting evidence.
+For an Opt-Out, Additional Service or Transfer Contingent Decision claims you will also need to provide supporting evidence.
 In all cases, this will be a short written statement in your own words of two or three sentences and in some cases you may need to provide some additional evidence.
 More information about what you need to provide is given on the claim form.

-Once the Scheme Manager has received your claim and evidence, it will be assessed and you will be notified of the outcome.
+Once the Scheme Manager has received your claim and evidence, it will be assessed, and you will be notified of the outcome.
 If your claim is accepted, you will be sent a set of options by the Pension Administrator for your force relating to your specific claim.